grantat/cs725-blog/content/post/2017-11-03-visualization-implementation-7.md

 ## Interactive Barchart

+For this assignment I decided to use the AID Data previously obtained from Visualization Implementation 3.
+I had to refactor the data I previously had to include country names and then assign donated values to specific years from 1991 to 2010.

 To use my interactive barchart simply select the dropdown and select a year to view the donated amounts for each country for that year.
 It will automatically transition upon selection.